LAU-TECH/CONSTITUTION/README.md

 > _A:  Criteria for ordinary membership into the club (assuring no discrimination):_

 ```
-    1. Passing a trial of 30 days.
+    1. Pass a trial of 30 days.

-    2. Familiar with the basics programming, Algorithms and data structures.
+    2. Familiar with the basics of programming, Algorithms and data structures.

     3. Willingness to learn and work hard.
 ```